What is an oil and gas licence?

 Is North Sea oil and gas extraction going up or down?

-North Sea oil and gas production has been declining steadily since it peaked in the late 1990s.
+North Sea oil and gas production has been declining on the whole since it peaked in the late 1990s, but it is slightly higher now than it was in 2014.

+In 2000, production was nearly 250 million tonnes of oil equivalent (Mtoe), but it had almost halved a decade later.

+In 2022, production was less than 80 Mtoe and is forecast to continue to decline in the coming years, largely to the North Sea being a "mature" site and supplies dwindling.

 The government is now offering 100 or so new licences in a bid to curb that trend, arguing it will "secure" the UK's domestic energy supply.